-- Select from the drop-down the variable you’d like to edit, or
+- Select the variable you'd like to edit from the drop-down, or

-- Click on the variable pill in the overview and it will open up the variable for you to edit
+- Click on the variable pill in the Overview to open the variable to edit

-Each variable has an overview which tells the builder where in their bot the variable is used.
-You can find the variables overview when you open the Variables library.
+Each variable has an overview that tells the builder where in their bot a variable is used.
+You can find the variables overview in the Variables library.